Get Your Free E-Books Now!

 Prior to starting this blog, I ran the online magazine In Mala Fide from 2009 to 2012.
 The best articles from that site are collected in the book Three Years of Hate.
 I’m also a graduate of Christian Brothers Academy and trained in English and journalism at the University at Albany and SUNY Plattsburgh.

-My current writing focuses on politics, traditionalism, and nationalism.
-In addition to this blog, my articles have also been published at Taki’s Magazine, Return of Kings, Reaxxion, Right On, Alternative Right and other sites.
+My current writing focuses on politics, arts, and literature.
+In addition to this blog, I’m the founder and Editor-in-Chief of Terror House Press and Terror House Magazine.
+My articles have also been published at Taki’s Magazine, Return of Kings, Reaxxion, Right On, Affirmative Right, and other sites.
 I also served as Reaxxion’s editor.
 I’ve also helped cover the U.S. presidential election for Red Ice, and I’ve been featured in the New York Times, NPR, Magyar Hírlap and other major news sites.
 You can find an archive of all posts on this blog by clicking here, an archive of articles I’ve written for other sites here, and a list of all interviews and media appearances I’ve conducted here.

 To contact me, fill out the form below or email me at therealmattforney [at] gmail [dot] com.